aaronryank/Cubically/readme.md

        554
        554

-To make Cubically an (almost) usable language, there is one other piece of memory: the "notepad" (also called the scratchpad).
+To make Cubically an (almost) usable language, there is one other piece of memory: the "notepad", which is a single-value register.
 This can store one value at a time.
 Performing a command on the nonexistent sixth face index will perform the command on memory.

+Input (temporarily) is performed using the nonexistent seventh-indexed face.
+When input is read it is stored there and can be accessed by all commands that access face indexes.
+It is not changed until input is read again.
+It is initialized to zero.

 # Limitations

- - There is no input yet.
  - There are no loops yet.
  - Cubically is not remotely Turing-Complete.
  - A 3x3 is the only cube size right now; this may extend later.